Wedding Q & A – How to Avoid Latecomers to the Ceremony

 If you have a special guest (such as a grandparent, or close relative) that you know is always late to everything, a little white lie can get them there earlier.
 Simply tell them that you need them to be there earlier than you really need them there.
 (For example, if your ceremony starts at 4:00 PM, and you need them to be there by 3:30 to get lined up, etc., tell them you need them there by 3:00 PM).
 That way when they run late, they are more likely to actually be on time.

-See also Wedding Planning Q & A - When to Lift the Bride's Veil?
+See also Wedding Q & A - When Putting on a Veil, Where Should the Comb Be Placed?

 Now I have heard advice from others on this matter saying “don’t be too rigid about starting the ceremony exactly on time.”